applesyeda/sales-predictions/README.md

 However, the square-root of the average errors in the model did show that there was high variance, suggesting there could be error in those analyses, maybe even more so if new data is introduced.

-I also created a Decision Tree Regression.
-That also showed me that my model was overfit as my R^2 was a 1 for my training data and much smallar, .15, for my testing data.
+I also created a decision tree regression.
+This showed me that my model was overfit as my R^2 was 1 for my training data and much smallar, .15, for my testing data.
 Also, the RMSE on the training data was much higher on the testing data.

 I would ultimately implement the linear regression, rather than the deciscion tree regression, because there was a better R^2 value of .56 for both of my training and testing data.
 This meant that it would make better predictions.